 BEDLAN operates mainly with Uralic languages.
 Our research involves the collection and use of large datasets describing Finnish dialects, Finnic languages and Uralic languages.
 These datasets are analysed using cutting-edge quantitative methods.

-The evolutionary aspect of the BEDLAN team is led by Outi Vesakoski in the Department of Biology at the University of Turku (Finland), and the sociolinguistic aspect by Unni Leino at the University of Tampere (Finland).
+The evolutionary aspect of the BEDLAN team is led by Outi Vesakoski in the Department of Biology at the University of Turku (Finland), and the sociolinguistic aspect by Unni Leino at Tampere University (Finland).
 Our members are also found at the Universities of Helsinki (Finland) and Uppsala (Sweden).
-Successful interdisciplinary work requires a team commanding solid knowledge in the subject field (linguistics, Finno-Ugric languages, Finnish language, biogeography of the Uralic speaker area) and in the methods (including evolutionary biology, evolutionary ecology, Bayesian modelling, GIS and geostatistics).
+Successful interdisciplinary work requires a team commanding solid knowledge in the subject field (linguistics, Uralic languages, Finnish language, biogeography of the Uralic speaker area) and in the methods (including evolutionary biology, evolutionary ecology, Bayesian modelling, GIS and geostatistics).